 If your yard has safe nest sites and adequate construction material, it will be more attractive to birds, including those that don't visit feeders.

 Fallen leaves and twigs left un-raked make excellent nest materials for many birds.
 Providing nooks in your backyard where this untidy debris can collect provides a variety of material for the birds to check out when they are building nests.
 They may even pick through your compost pile looking for suitable nest material.

 You can also put out concentrated stashes of nest material.
-It can be natural materials like straw, small sticks, and twigs, or manmade materials such as yarn and string.
 Try putting out any combination of the following: